Skip to main content

 Overview

 In Ghana there are thousands of auto-mechanic shops set up for the repair and maintenance of automobiles.
 At these shops, the mechanics are exposed to toxic heavy metals in the used motor oil due to misuse and mismanagement of the used oil.
-Heavy metals find their way into the body and to the blood stream via either dermal contact, ingestion or inhalation, and are known to cause cancer; kidney, liver, and brain damage; negative reproductive and birth defects; and diminished learning ability in children; among others.
+Heavy metals find their way into the body and to the blood stream via dermal contact, ingestion, or inhalation, and are known to cause cancer; kidney, liver, and brain damage; negative reproductive and birth defects; and diminished learning ability in children; among others.
 In addition, the used oil is improperly disposed onto the bare soil resulting in the heavy metals finding their way into streams and drinking water aquifers, degrading soil quality and the ecosystem, and posing a threat to posing a threat to the environment and food security.
 In addition, the mechanics are not aware of health consequences of such occupational exposures and work with no PPEs.

 Community Partnership(s)